hujhax/austin-improv-wiki/List of Free Fringes.md

 ### February 12th, 2015 (the 137th show)
 #### Hug Day ([[Performers/Tim Coyle|Tim Coyle]])
 Every year Paul Normandin, the nicest guy in the universe, organizes a Hug Day downtown.
 This show will be a tribute and a recreation of that.
 The idea couldn't be simpler, even if it is a little tricky to grasp.
-Here's Tim's pitch to Paul:<blockquote>"Say you and others who were giving out hugs play while people are walking on stage from time to time to get or decline hugs.
-It could be neat to see the actual conversations that take place between hug times, as well as end with everyone in the audience."</blockquote>The Perfect Free Fringe show.
+Here's Tim's pitch to Paul:
+> "Say you and others who were giving out hugs play while people are walking on stage from time to time to get or decline hugs.
+It could be neat to see the actual conversations that take place between hug times, as well as end with everyone in the audience."
+The Perfect Free Fringe show.

 #### PLANK-A-THON! ([[Performers/Joy Parks|Joy Parks]])
 Want to support the Hideout's Special Needs program?
 Sweet!
 So do we!
 It's awesome!
 To learn more about the program, check out [www.specialneedsimprov.com](http://www.hideouttheatre.com/improv-for-kids/special-needs-improv).